wenbobao/PPiOS-Rename/README.md

 In this example, if `n9z` had mapped to `PSSomeClass`, you would add `-F '!PSSomeClass'` to your arguments when running `--analyze`.

 #### Filter Classes, Protocols, and/or Categories
-The `-F` argument defines a filter against which class, protocol, and category names will be matched.
+The `-F` option defines a filter against which class, protocol, and category names will be matched.
 The argument to `-F` is a glob pattern supporting `*` (any number of any character) and `?` (any single character).
 If the first character of the pattern is a `!` then the filter will _exclude_ any matching classes, protocols, and categories.
 If the first character is _not_ a `!`, then the filter will _include_ any matching classes, protocols, and categories.

 The default filter is equivalent to `-F '*'` and the system behaves as if it is always the first filter specified.
 Additional filters can be specified on the command line, and each one overrides the rules from the ones that came before.
 For example:

     -F '!A?H*' -F 'ATH*'

-This will filter out all classes, protocols, and categories that start with an A, have any next character, then have an H, **except** for classes, protocols, and categories that specifically start with "ATH".
+This will filter out all classes, protocols, and categories that start with an "A", have any next character, then have an "H", **except** for classes, protocols, and categories that specifically start with "ATH".
 All other classes will be "filtered in" by the default rule.

 Filter patterns are case sensitive, so `-F ABC` will match differently than `-F abc`.
-There is basic support for character classes, so you can match either with e.g. `-F [Aa][Bb][Cc]`.
+There is basic support for character classes, so you can match either with e.g. `-F '[Aa][Bb][Cc]'`.

 #### Exclusion propagation
-When excluding items via `-F`, if the excluded item matches a class or protocol name, then additional exclusions may be applied based on that name.
+When excluding items via `-F`, if the excluded item matches a class, protocol, or category name, then additional exclusions may be applied based on that name.

-For example, if a class name is excluded, then the following will also be excluded (assuming ClassName is the class name):
+For example, if a class name is excluded, then the following will also be excluded (assuming "ClassName" is the class name):

 1. ClassNameProtocol
 2. ClassNameDelegate